dginhac/esirem-itc313/README.md

 The documents available in this GitHub repository are intended for students in the Computer Science - Electronics department of the [ESIREM](http://esirem.u-bourgogne.fr) engineering school - Dijon - France.
 They are subject to change as the content of this module evolves.
-They are distributed under the terms of the GPLv3 - [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/) and can be freely used by anyone who want to learn C++/

 ## Latest NEWS: